 Addiction to methamphetamine, or meth, continues to be a serious problem all across the country.
-It is one of the world’s most addictive substances, with a high rate of abuse among a diverse range of men and women.
-Symptoms of meth withdrawal can range from mild to severe, depending on the length of abuse and amounts taken.
+Not only is it one of the most addictive substances, but it’s incredibly difficult to quit.
+When one does quit, the withdrawal process can be excruciating and dangerous.
 A meth detox center is the safest way for people to get through their meth withdrawal and continue with their addiction recovery program.

-At Promises Behavioral Health, we provide medical-assisted treatment along with behavioral therapies to give men and women a real chance at beating their addiction to meth or other substances.
-We understand how no two cases of addiction are alike.
-Therefore, we’ll create a tailored treatment plan based on your unique symptoms.
-If you are concerned that a friend or loved one is struggling with meth addiction, call 844.875.5609 today for more information about our meth detox center.
+At Promises Behavioral Health, we provide medical-assisted treatment along with behavioral therapies to give people a real chance at beating their addiction to meth and other substances.
+We create a tailored treatment plan based on your unique symptoms.
+If you are concerned that a friend or loved one is struggling with meth addiction, call 844.875.5609 today for more information about our meth addiction treatment.

 Relapsing During Meth Withdrawal

 People who try to detox from meth on their own are putting themselves at unnecessary risk of relapse.
-Withdrawal from drugs and alcohol is not something you can do over a weekend, and expect everything to be fine by Monday.
-Signs of meth withdrawal peak around seven days and can continue for several weeks to months.
+Withdrawal from drugs and alcohol is not something you can do over a weekend.
+Signs of meth withdrawal peak around day seven and can continue for several weeks to months.
 Some severe cases of meth addiction can take years to recover completely, and sometimes the damage done is permanent.

-Those who try to detox alone can hold out for several days, but as their symptoms worsen, it can cause a relapse with deadly consequences.
-At the height of their symptoms, they won’t consider their lowered tolerance levels.
-Consequently, they use the same amount or more, which can lead to overdose and death if not immediately treated.
+Those who try to detox alone can hold out for several days, but as their symptoms worsen, it can cause a relapse with possibly deadly consequences.
+At the height of their withdrawal symptoms, they likely won’t consider their lowered tolerance levels.
+Consequently, they may use the same amount of meth or more, which can lead to overdose and death if not immediately treated.